Randall, Page & Bruch, P.C. – Attorneys at Law

-Virginia Protective Orders Attorneys
+Virginia Protective Orders Attorney

 A Protective Order Can Be Used To Help Victims

-• Have been the victim of an act of violence, force or a threat
+• Have been the victim of an act of violence, force, or a threat

 • Have sustained a bodily injury

-• Reasonably believe they could suffer from a bodily injury, sexual assault or death
+• Reasonably believe they could suffer from a bodily injury, sexual assault, or death

 There are a variety of cases that may lead to a protective order being the best way to protect a victim.
 This can include:

 Protective orders are most commonly used in instances of family abuse.
-When we turn to Virginia Code § 16.1-228, we can see that family abuse occurs when a person commits “any act involving violence, force, or threat that results in bodily injury or places one in reasonable apprehension of death, sexual assault, or bodily injury and that is committed by the respondent against the petitioners, the petitioner’s family, or other household members.”
+When we turn to Virginia Code § 16.1-228, we can see that family abuse occurs when a person commits “Any act involving violence, force, or threat that results in bodily injury or places one in reasonable apprehension of death, sexual assault, or bodily injury and that is committed by the respondent against the petitioners, the petitioner’s family, or other household members.”

 Family abuse applies to victims of the abuser’s family and household members, including:

-• Mothers-in-law, fathers-in-law, sons-in-law, daughters-in-law, brothers-in-law and sisters-in-law, but only if they live in the same home as the abuser.
+• Mothers-in-law, fathers-in-law, sons-in-law, daughters-in-law, brothers-in-law, and sisters-in-law, but only if they live in the same home as the abuser.

 • Have a child in common

-• Cohabitate with one another
+• Cohabitate with one another (are in a sexual relationship)

-Types Of Protective Orders In Virginia
+Types of Protective Orders in Virginia

 Emergency Protective Orders

 If the courts are closed when you need an emergency protective order, a magistrate will be available in the area where you reside who can issue these orders.
-If the matter at hand is related to a police response, law enforcement officials may also be able to obtain an emergency protective order on your behalf.
+If the matter at hand is related to a police response, the law enforcement officials may also be able to obtain an emergency protective order on your behalf.

 Preliminary Protective Orders

-A preliminary protective order is designed to provide victims with protection from alleged perpetrators of abuse while they are awaiting a court date for evidence to be heard on whether to implement a full protective order.
-The hearing must be held within 15 days of the issuance of the preliminary protective order.
+A preliminary protective order is designed to provide victims protection from alleged perpetrators of abuse while they are awaiting a court date for evidence to be heard on whether to implement a full protective order.
+The hearing must be held within 15 days of the issuance of preliminary protective order.

 The courts are allowed to issue preliminary protective orders without notice to the defendant if the person seeking the order states, under oath, that they face “immediate and present danger” or “evidence sufficient to establish probable cause that family abuse has recently occurred.”